 Last November, the government published a Spending Review to provide a financial roadmap following lockdown - and this introduced significant funding to help custom and self builders.

-Mr Sunak has pledged £2.2 billion of new loan finance to support those who want to self build their own home.
-This includes the delivery of Help to Build for custom and self builders, and funding for SME builders and modem methods of construction (MMC).
+£2.2 billion of new loan finance was pledged to support those who want to self build their own home, which included the delivery of Help to Build for custom and self builders, and funding for SME builders and modem methods of construction (MMC).

-UPDATE, APRIL 2021: The £75m Brownfield Land Release Fund (BLRF) launched on 19 April on One Public Estate, which includes a £25m Self and Custom Land Release Fund.
+Earlier this year, the £75m Brownfield Land Release Fund (BLRF) launched on One Public Estate, which includes a £25m Self and Custom Land Release Fund.
 The Brownfield Land Release Fund is for brownfield sites only, while the Self and Custom Land Release Fund is also available on greenfield sites.

 This only directly impacts local authorities, but will support the delivery of more plots for anyone wishing to self build.